oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/ConnectModal/ConnectWithDesktopWallet.md

    - This code is a React component that connects to a desktop wallet and displays a message indicating whether the connection was successful or not.

 2. What dependencies does this code rely on?
-   - This code relies on several dependencies, including React, the `PageContent` and `Container` components from other files, and the `useAlephiumConnectContext` and `useConnect` hooks from the `alephiumConnect` and `hooks` directories, respectively.
+   - This code relies on several dependencies, including React, the `PageContent` and `Container` components from other files, and the `useAlephiumConnectContext` and `useConnect` hooks from the `oxygeniumConnect` and `hooks` directories, respectively.

 3. What license is this code released under?
    - This code is released under the GNU Lesser General Public License, version 3 or later.